iamArvy/post-service/README.md

 - Node.js 20+
 - pnpm (preferred), npm or yarn
-- Docker and Docker Compose
+- Docker and Docker Compose (if using docker)
-- PostgreSQL and MongoDB instances running
+- PostgreSQL and MongoDB instances running (if running locally)

 ### Installation